How can I archive and remove old reports from my hard drive? Print E-mail

 • In Explorer, you may select or highlight the items you want to copy or delete.
 Individual inspection reports files are saved as .r3d type files in your data folder.
 Generally you wouldn't want to remove other types of data files.

 • Tip: In Explorer, use the Views button to display file Details, so that you can organize them by type, so that all your .r3d report files are together in the list.
-Then just highlight the desired files, and right-click to delete them.
-You may hold down your CTRL key while selecting multiple files, or hold Shift to select an entire group of adjacent files at once.
+Then just highlight the desired files you wish to remove, and then right-click on one of them.
+Before right-clicking, you may hold down your CTRL key while selecting multiple files, or hold Shift to select the first and last files in an entire group of adjacent files at once.

 • When all the files you wish to archive are selected, right-click the group of highlighted files and Copy them.
 This saves them to the windows clipboard for pasting elsewhere.

-• Next open your CD or DVD drive and paste them there and make a disc.
-(Or you could even create a separate folder on your computer for storing the older files if you just want to exclude them from future data backups made from within 3D).
-See your burner software for details on making a data disc.
+• Next open your external storage location and paste or transfer them there.
+(Or you could even create a separate folder on your computer for storing the older files if you just want to exclude them from future data backups made from within 3D, but make sure you do store backup copies off your drive as well).

-• After you've stored copies of the report files to CD, DVD, or another report folder for archival, select them again in your 3D data folder and then right-click and simply Delete them to the recycle bin.
+• After you've stored copies of the report files to your alternate location for archival, select them again in your 3D data folder and then right-click and simply Delete them to the recycle bin.

-HOW TO OPEN A REPORT .R3D FILE ARCHIVED DIRECTLY ON A DISC
+HOW TO OPEN A REPORT .R3D FILE ARCHIVED DIRECTLY FROM OTHER MEDIA

 If you later need to access a particular inspection report file you archived:

-• If "Open Inspection" button is not available in the toolbar, then you know that particular report file linked to that job is not present in your data folder.
-Note the "Job Name" that designates the report filename.
+• If "Open Inspection" is not available for the job, that means its report file is not present in your main data folder.
+Note the "Job Name" that generally designates the report filename.
+That is usually the filename you would want to locate in your archived report files.

-• Insert your CD/DVD containing the report .r3d file into the drive as applicable.
+• Insert your media containing the report .r3d file into the drive as applicable.

 • Switch to the Report Writer.